Healthcare in Switzerland: Compulsory coverage and costs

 International civil servants, members of embassies, and their family members are exempted from compulsory health insurance.
 Requests for exemptions are handled by the respective cantonal authority and have to be addressed to them directly.

 Private coverage

 The compulsory insurance can be supplemented by private "complementary" insurance policies that allow for coverage of some of the treatment categories not covered by the basic insurance or to improve the standard of room and service in case of hospitalisation.
 This can include complementary medicine, routine dental treatments, half-private or private ward hospitalisation, and others, which are not covered by the compulsory insurance.

 Premiums

 As far as the compulsory health insurance is concerned, the insurance companies cannot set any conditions relating to age, sex or state of health for coverage.
 Although the level of premium can vary from one company to another, they must be identical within the same company for all insured persons of the same age group and region, regardless of sex or state of health.
 This does not apply to complementary insurance, where premiums are risk-based.

+Standardised financing of benefits

+In the referendum of 24 November 2024, the uniform financing of healthcare benefits was accepted: